JulianAburrow/ManufacturerManager/README.md

 - **Playwright** (end-to-end testing)
 - **SQL Server** (default, can be swapped for in-memory in tests)
 - **GitHub Actions** (CI/CD)

 ---

+## Local AI Assistant

+This project includes support for a document-aware AI assistant powered by [Ollama](https://ollama.com).
+If Ollama is not installed, assistant features will be disabled gracefully.

+The model in use is TinyLlama

+---